MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

  Recompile, then run your program normally.
 This code generation will light up [many types of precisely diagnosed bugs](#errors).
 These errors can be reported in three ways: in the debugger IDE, on the command line or stored in a [new type of dump file](#Address-Sanitizer-crash-dumps) for precise off-line processing.

-Microsoft recommends using the Address Sanitizer in these **three standard workflows**:
+Microsoft recommends using the AddressSanitizer in these **three standard workflows**:

 - **Developer inner loop**
   - Visual Studio - debugger IDE